informalsystems/hermes/guide/src/documentation/configuration/configure-hermes.md

 # ...
 ```

-> **Caution:** Warning: The "Basic" authentication scheme sends the credentials encoded but not encrypted.
+> **Caution:** The "Basic" authentication scheme sends the credentials encoded but not encrypted.
 > This would be completely insecure unless the exchange was over a secure connection (HTTPS/TLS).

 ## Configuring Support for Wasm Relaying